tinkerhub/TinkerHub-Learning-Paths/content/flask/index.md

 Before learning flask you should have good knowledge in python

-:bulb: Check out our learning path for [python](https://github.com/tinkerhub-org/TinkerHub-Learning-Paths/tree/main/learning/Python)
+💡 Check out our learning path for [python](https://github.com/tinkerhub-org/TinkerHub-Learning-Paths/tree/main/learning/Python)

 ## Learn more about web apps 📗